Janujussi/Red-Light-Green-Light/README.md

 ### The game was developed on an Arduino in C++.

 #### main.cpp is located in "src".
-#### "SegmentDriver" contains the class I created for segment displays for this project.
+#### "SegmentDisplay" contains the class I created for segment displays for this project.
 ###### P.S.
 Comment formatting translated to GitHub weirdly.